CambridgeDH/CDH-cookbook/beginner/python/Milestone-1-Tutorial-File-Looping.md

 ```
 Notice the first line here, with the 'with...as' statement.
 This is a way to create an object, which we call 'currentfiles', that is scanned by os.scandir().
 Then we create the first level of the loop with our colon (':') after the end of the first line.
 This tells Python to open targetdirectory, scan the currentfiles, and then do a specific task.
 The next level of our loop, 'for file in currentfiles:' tells Python to iterate over every file in our folder, and then the final line tells Python to print the file name for us.
 Run this code, and if you get a list of the files we named earlier, then the program is working!
 Note that it will print the filesnames in a random order unless we sort them, which we won't bother with for now.

-## Writing the File Modification Loop
+## Writing the File Modification Loops
 Currently, our code can identify the folder that we want and can identify the names of the files within that folder.
-We now want to write a loop that will open a file, insert a sentence, save the file and then close the file.
-Because it is a loop, it will perform this task on all files within the folder.
+We now want to write loops that will open and read a file, insert a sentence, save the file and then close the file.
+These loops will perform this task on all files within the folder.

-### Opening Each File
+### Function 1: Opening and Reading Each File
 Our current code is:

 ```python